 However, there are certain offerings on the market which can make a great deal of financial sense to anyone who has acquired a considerable amount of debt.

-Used responsibly, a credit card can offer the ultimate solution for debt management by allowing you to consolidate debts from different accounts or transfer debts from high-interest sources to a more favourable account.
+Used responsibly, a credit card can offer the ultimate solution for debt management by allowing you to consolidate debts from different accounts or transfer debts from high-interest sources to a

 Credit cards with balance transfer explained